bfwg/angular-spring-starter/README.md

     }
 }
 ```

+## Deployment

+Besides building and running the app, I'm using [nginx](https://www.nginx.com/) again for my production server.

+The follow nginx configuration code does two things:

+- Redirect everything to index.html.
+- Redirect `/auth` and `/api` to Spring Boot server.

 Nginx configuration for *Production*

 Please build the frontend app first by running `ng build` in the frontend folder.
 Put the below code snippet in your nginx.conf file.
 We are proxying everything to port **80**, and redirecting everything to `index.html`.
 ```